 The Adult Training Program prepares homeless and disadvantaged men and women for jobs in the restaurant and hospitality industry and, through our graduate support services, helps them to keep those jobs and move toward self-sufficiency by assisting them in securing living wage jobs and permanent housing.
 Support and services for our adult students last for approximately one year, and graduates are welcome to return for continued job retention and housing services indefinitely.

-In the first phase of their training, FareStart’s adult students work in the contract meal program, producing more than 675,000 meals each year, approximately 550,000 of which are delivered to for area shelters and low-income day care centers throughout the community.
+In the first phase of their training, FareStart’s adult students work in the contract meal program, producing more than 700,000 meals each year, most of which are delivered to area shelters and low-income day care centers throughout the community.

-Catalyst Kitchens, a program of FareStart, is a nationwide network of food-service social enterprise organizations.
-Since 2006, Catalyst Kitchens has worked to launch, strengthen and scale food service social enterprises that provide job and life skills training for individuals facing significant barriers to employment.
+FareStart’s third program, Catalyst Kitchens, is a nationwide network of food-service social enterprise organizations.
+Since 2006, Catalyst Kitchens has worked to launch, strengthen and scale food-service social enterprises that provide job and life skills training for individuals facing significant barriers to employment.
 Comprehensive programs like FareStart that tackle joblessness, poverty and hunger at the local level exist, but more are needed in communities across the country, and those that already exist can increase their impact by being part of a collaborative network of peers.

 Recent Successes and Current Challenges

-FareStart is proud to report outstanding job placement and retention numbers for graduates of our adult program in 2013.
-Overall, job placement was 90% within 90 days of graduation, our highest ever, with a 3-month job retention rate of 90% and a 6-month job retention rate of 88%.
-These numbers are a result of great training, increased student support services, and expanded graduate support services that are helping our graduates transition successfully to employment and gain self-sufficiency.
-With a population that must overcome some very steep barriers to employment—such as mental illness, addiction, and history of severe trauma as well as lack of housing and re-entry from incarceration—we are especially proud to have stepped up to successfully address their needs, with great access to mental health services and other types of counseling.
+FareStart is proud to report outstanding job placement and retention numbers for graduates of our adult program in 2014.
+Overall, job placement was 90% within 90 days of graduation.
+With a population that must overcome some very steep barriers to employment—such as mental illness, addiction, and history of severe trauma as well as lack of housing and re-entry from incarceration—we are especially proud to have stepped up to successfully address their needs, with access to mental health services and other types of counseling.